Dustin Fry

-Dustin W. Fry (born October 3, 1983) is a former American football center and former offensive line coach for Arkansas Razorbacks and SMU Mustangs football.
-He was drafted by the St. Louis Rams in the fifth round of the 2007 NFL Draft.
-He played college football at Clemson.
+Dustin W. Fry (born October 3, 1983) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the St. Louis Rams in the fifth round of the 2007 NFL draft.

 Fry was also a member of the Cleveland Browns, Carolina Panthers and Denver Broncos.
+After his playing career, he was an offensive line coach for Arkansas Razorbacks and SMU Mustangs.

 College career

-Fry played college football at Clemson where he played in 47 games, starting 36, registering 171 knockdown blocks on 2,192 plays.
+Fry played college football for the Clemson Tigers where he played in 47 games, starting 36, registering 171 knockdown blocks on 2,192 plays.
 He was a sports management major.

 Professional career

 Pre-draft

 Fry pulled a muscle during the NFL combine and did not attempt the agility drills, however, he bench pressed 225 pounds 34 times and ran a 5.28 forty-yard dash.

 St. Louis Rams

 Fry was selected by the St. Louis Rams in the fifth round (139th overall) of the 2007 NFL Draft.
 In his rookie season he played in four games and made his NFL debut at the Cincinnati Bengals on December 9.

-Fry was released from the Rams' practice squad on October 28, 2008 to make room for offensive tackle Jason Capizzi.
+Fry was released from the Rams' practice squad on October 28, 2008, to make room for offensive tackle Jason Capizzi.